-The Commission was created by Louisiana Revised Statute through 34.1406.
-The governing board commissioners administers the operations and responsibilities in accordance with the provisions of Louisiana statutes.
-The seven members of the Board are appointed by the Governor of the State of Louisiana.
-Commission has all the powers and privileges granted under the constitution and statutes of the State of Louisiana which include, but are not limited to, the authority to incur debt, to issue bonds, to construct and maintain wharves and landings, and to charge fees for the use of facilities administered by it.
+The Commission was created by Louisiana Revised Statute The board 34.1401 through 34.1406. governing commissioners administers the operations responsibilities in accordance with the provisions of The seven members of the Board Louisiana statutes. are appointed by the Governor of the State of Louisiana.
+Commission has all the powers and privileges granted under the constitution and statutes of the State of Louisiana which include, but are not limited to, the authority to incur debt, to issue bonds, to construct and wharves and landings, and to charge fees for the use of facilities administered by it.

-Based on the criteria described above, it has been determined that the Commission is not a component unit of the State of Louisiana for financial reporting purposes, rather it is a "stand-alone" government.
+Based the criteria described above, it has determined that the Commission is not a component unit of the State of Louisiana for financial reporting purposes, rather it is a "stand-alone" government.
 Likewise, the Division of Administration for the State of Louisiana treats the Commission as a primary government.
 The accompanying statements present only transaction of the Commission.
-No other potential component units meet the criteria for inclusion in the financial statements of the Commission.
+No potential component units meet the criteria inclusion in the financial statements of the Commission.